appsmithorg/appsmith-docs/website/docs/write-code/best-practices.md

 description: Best practices for Writing Functions using JavaScript
 ---

-# JavaScript Best Practices
+# Best Practices
-JavaScript code is essential when developing apps on the Appsmith platform.
 Writing clean and performant code is crucial for maintaining codebase quality and ensuring a responsive user experience.
-This document provides best practices for writing JavaScript code within Appsmith applications.
+This page provides best practices for writing JavaScript code within Appsmith applications.

-## Use mutable JS variables to share data within page
+## Use mutable JS variables
-Appsmith supports mutable JS variables, which allows you to create global variables that can be read by other widgets and functions.
+Appsmith supports mutable JS variables, which allows you to create global variables that other widgets and functions can read _within a page_.
 You can update these variables at any time.
-With global variables, you can write code that is simpler and shorter without using the Appsmith store.
 Using this method, you can store and read data directly from memory, which makes your apps much faster.

 Example:
 ```jsx